matloff/omsi/README.md

 local machine.
 See "Submitting your answers" below for uploading to the instructor.

-By the way, your files are saved locally in your OMSI Home directory, i.e.  the same directory from which you launched OMSI, with file names beginning with 'omsi_answer', e.g.  __omsi_answer2.txt__.
+By the way, your answer files are saved locally in your OMSI Home directory, i.e.  the same directory from which you launched OMSI, with file names beginning with 'omsi_answer', e.g.  __omsi_answer2.txt__.
 This can be useful if you want to check later what you submitted.

 <b><i>Compiling/running code:</i></b>